 “Additionally, I have been told by Temecula Valley Players that my work as the director of ‘Cinderella’ slated for June is postponed until the fall.”

-Read the complete article at “COVID-19, a crushing blow to the Southern California arts community.”
+Read the complete article called “COVID-19, a crushing blow to the Southern California arts community.” on the News Mirror website.